amaan14999/shopping-cart/README.md

-**Ecommerce Website**
+### Shopping Cart Assignment

+This repository contains the code for a shopping cart assignment implemented using React.
+It is part of the internship assignment.

+#### Features

+- Display a list of products with their details such as name, price, and image.
-This is an ecommerce website built using ReactJS.
-The website allows users to browse  products, add products to a shopping cart, and add products in wishList.
+- Allow users to add products to the shopping cart.

-*Features*

-1)Browse products

-2)Add products to a shopping cart

-3)Add products in WishList.

-4)View and modify the contents of the shopping cart
+- Calculate the total price of the items in the cart.
+- Enable users to remove items from the cart.

-5)View and modify the contents of the WishList
+- Update the quantity of items in the cart.
+- Implement responsive design for a seamless user experience on different devices.

+#### Technologies Used

+- React: JavaScript library for building user interfaces.
+- HTML: Markup language for structuring the web pages.
+- CSS: Styling language for designing the user interface.